 Friends and family members are very important sources of “natural” support for most people.
 These are the people who know their loved one best, know what works for her/him, and know how to best support her/his continued healing and recovery.
 We strongly encourage clients to involve others who are committed to their health.
 This can be done in a variety of different ways, such as giving us permission to communicate with family, giving family permission to visit during the designated visitation periods, and/or including them in specific appointments with the client’s psychiatrist, primary therapist, or their treatment team.
 For more information, click HERE for the FAMILY HANDBOOK.

-During 2018, we will continue developing our family education programming.
+In 2020, we will continue developing our family education programming.
 This includes monthly workshops for current client families, covering topics such as communicating effectively with others, ways to support your loved one, basics of Cognitive Behavioral Therapy, and learning healthy eating strategies over the holidays.
 Our goal is to help families and friends understand the treatment your loved one is receiving, and how to best support them once they have been discharged.

-Helpful Tips for Families
+Helpful Mental Health Tips for Family Members

 You may be familiar with mental illnesses and how they affect you, your family, and your loved one.
 If you are not, here are some helpful tips: